Our professional staff have extensive experience working with management

 in both counseling and litigation environments.

 Rick also practices under state and federal labor relations laws, including union organizing, collective bargaining, arbitration, and hearings before labor relations boards.
-He is a contributing editor for The Developing Labor Law (ABA Section of Labor and Employment Law), a leading national labor-management publication.
+He is a longtime editor of The Developing Labor Law (ABA Section of Labor and Employment Law), a leading national labor-management publication.

-Rick attended Cornell Law School, receiving his J.D. with Concentration in Advocacy.
-He also holds a B.A. in Philosophy from U.C.L.A. and an AdvDip (Phil.) from the University of Cambridge.
+Rick attended U.C.L.A., the University of Cambridge, and Cornell Law School, receiving his J.D. with Concentration in Advocacy.
 He is admitted to practice in California and before various federal District Courts, Courts of Appeals, and the United States Supreme Court.

 Attorney of Counsel